 Pakistan and China have launched the production of a new variant of the JF-17B ‘Thunder’ multi- role combat jet to be inducted into PAF by April next year to enhance its operational capabilities, media reported today.

 The production of the first prototype of JF-17B aircraft was initiated by both the countries at an induction ceremony held in Chengdu Aerospace Corporation in southwestern Sichuan province’s Chengdu city, Dawn reported.
 The dual-seat combat aircraft will enhance training value and operational capability, Pakistan Air Force (PAF) Air Marshal Muhammad Iqbal said.

-- China to provide 110 fighter jets to Pakistan
+- China to sell 48 high-end military drones to Pakistan

 - This video of China’s ‘Air Force One’ escorted by Pak fighter jets is fascinating

 - Pak equips squadrons with JF-17 jets,developed with China

 - Pak,China joint venture JF-17 jets roll out from Kamra

 - Pak to buy 14 Chinese fighter jets,114 more may come

 He thanked Chinese leadership for their continuous support in the design, development and manufacturing phases of the JF-17 development project.
 The budget allocated for the project was not made public.
 The latest models have upgraded avionics, air-to-air refuelling capability, data link, enhanced electronic warfare capability and enhanced load carrying ability.
 The JF-17 can be equipped with air-to-air and air-to-ground ordinance.